 Cover from the cassette (author's collection).

 Navajo Peyote Songs Volume 1, by Kevin Lewis and produced by Millard Clark, is a 1990 release by Indian Sounds on cassette that I picked up while visiting the Little Bighorn Battlefield the same year (then The Custer Battlefield).
 While I don’t understand Navajo, and they are not indigenous to the Dakotas, I found the recording a nice counterpoint to The Songs of the Seventh Cavalry.
 The rhythmic chanting provides a meditative space to immerse oneself in another culture.
-The full recording of twenty songs is provided below.
+The full recording is provided below.

 "When Death Comes." art by Michael A. Nieves, July 22, 1994 (author’s collection).